CashScript/cashscript/website/docs/guides/covenants.md

         require(tx.outputs[0].lockingBytecode == tx.inputs[0].lockingBytecode);
         require(tx.outputs[0].tokenCategory == tx.inputs[0].tokenCategory);

-        // Now it is conventient to calculate the amount added to the pool of funds int amountAdded = tx.outputs[0].value - tx.inputs[0].value;
+        // Now it is convenient to calculate the amount added to the pool of funds int amountAdded = tx.outputs[0].value - tx.inputs[0].value;

         // Place a minimum on the amount of funds that can be added
-        // Implicity requires tx.outputs[0].value > tx.inputs[0].value
+        // Implicitly requires tx.outputs[0].value > tx.inputs[0].value
         require(amountAdded > 10000);

         // Require there to be at most three outputs so no additional NFTs can be minted require(tx.outputs.length <= 3);

         // 2nd output contains NFT receipt for the funds added to the pool
         // Get the tokenCategory of the minting NFT without the minting capability added bytes tokenCategoryReceipt = tx.inputs[0].tokenCategory.split(64)[0];